 MIM design is similar to plastic molding design; this is due to the similarities in the molding process.
 Fortunately, the MIM process provides a level of design freedom that is unmatched by other metal manufacturing processes.
 MIM offers the ability to create overhangs, undercuts, threads, and other complex geometries.
 At APP, application engineers and Ph.
-D. Metallurgists are on standby to work with customers to take their part design and engineer a production capable MIM component.Talk to an Engineer
+D. Metallurgists are on standby to work with customers to take their part design and engineer a production capable MIM component.Download the MIM Design Guide

 When designing a MIM part, there are a few key design aspects that must be considered.
 The first is part geometry.
 Taking some time to consider how a part will be set during sintering is important.
 Try to avoid geometries that overhang if possible; as these create difficulties when setting parts.
 Consider designing a part with a flat area to set the part on to decrease the cost of setting materials.

 Where possible, maintain a uniform wall thickness.
 Uniform wall thickness helps with filling the part, helps to prevent sinks, and prevents warpage during sintering.

 Add draft to cores or external undercuts to ensure easy release of the part from the tool.

 The MIM process also allows threads to be made during the molding process.
 When designing external threads flats must be included simplify the parting line.

 A major factor to consider when designing a part for manufacture with MIM is tooling design.
 MIM tooling requires very specific design features; these include parting lines, gates, ejector pin marks, and cam actions.

 Parting Lines: Every MIM part will have a witness line from where the two halves of the mold come together to form the cavity.
 However, creative design can help to hide the parting line.
 Stepping the parting line down the edge of a feature will make the parting line less apparent.